Step back into time on Mackinac Island

 Explore Mackinac Island

 There are several ways to explore the Island.
 Motor vehicles are not permitted so here are some fun suggestions.

-- Carriage Tours offer a narrated tour of the Island
+- Carriage Tours offer a narrated tour of the main highlights of Island

 - Bike ride – there are several bike rental shops on the island

-- Walk and Hike – maps are provided at the Tourism Bureau (next to the Carriage Tour building)
+- Walk and Hike – maps available at the Tourism Office (next to the Carriage Tours)